The Spiderwick Chronicles (video game)

-The Spiderwick Chronicles is a video game adaptation of the film of the same name.
-It was released on February 6, 2008 for Windows, Nintendo DS, Wii, Xbox 360 and PlayStation 2.
+The Spiderwick Chronicles is an action-adventure video game adaptation of the film of the same name.
+It was released on February 5, 2008, in North America, and on March 14, 2008, in Europe for Microsoft Windows, Nintendo DS, Wii, Xbox 360 and PlayStation 2.

 Plot

 When Jared, Simon and Mallory Grace move into the Spiderwick estate, they discover the late owner's field guide to fairies.
 They soon discover a hidden world all around them, populated with creatures such as brownies, goblins and sprites.
 However, Jared and his family are in grave danger, because Mulgarath, an ogre, wants to steal the book for himself.

+The Spiderwick Chronicles script mixes the events of the film with some elements from the original books.

 Gameplay

-The principle playable characters are Jared, Simon and Mallory, and Thimbletack can be used to explore small areas.
+The game's playable characters are Jared, Simon and Mallory, and Thimbletack can be used to explore small areas.
 Each character has a unique weapon with which to fight against evil creatures.
 The Grace children can capture Sprites to give them special power-ups.

-In the Wii version, either the classic controller or the Wii Remote and Nunchuk can be used.
+The gameplay is a mix of exploration, puzzle solving, and combat.
+There are items to find, Sprites to catch, and areas to check.

 Reception

+The Spiderwick Chronicles received "mixed or average" according to review aggregator Metacritic.